risor-io/risor/README.md

 ## Contributing

 🎉 This project is just getting started.
-Tamarin is intended to be a community project and lending a hand is possible in many different ways.
+Tamarin is intended to be a community project and you can lend a hand in many different ways.

 - Please ask questions and share ideas in [Github discussions](https://github.com/cloudcmds/tamarin/discussions)
 - Share Tamarin on social any social channels that may appreciate it